mozilla-services/socorro/docs/localdevenvironment.rst

 environment that has no crash data in it.

 ..
 Seealso::

+   **Make changes to signature generation!**
+       If you need to make changes to signature generation, see :ref:`signaturegeneration-chapter`.

    **Run the processor and get some crash data!**
        If you need crash data, see :ref:`processor-chapter` for additional